Price Inequality and the Growth of Harmonic Functions on Non-Positively Curved Manifolds: Introduction and Organization

 In Section \ref{contradiction}, we explore the implications of our estimates in the context of the Singer conjecture for negatively curved closed Riemannian manifold.
 More precisely, we explore the analytic nature of a possible counterexample to such conjecture in degree one (1st $L^2$-Betti number).
 The Singer conjecture is currently still open even in degree one on negatively curved spaces in dimensions $n\geq 4$, \cite[Section 7]{DS22}.

 In Section \ref{PH}, we explore the consequences of our double-sided Price inequality for \textit{positive} harmonic functions on simply connected negatively curved Riemannian manifolds with pinched sectional curvature.
-We refer to Theorem \ref{PHmain} for the precise estimates, and we note that the upper bound in this theorem relies on an explicit integration of the hyperbolic Poisson kernel over geodesic spheres.
-The latter result is outlined in Appendix \ref{Hayden}, where this integration is performed in terms of certain hypergeometric functions.\\
+We refer to Theorem \ref{PHmain} for the precise estimates, and we note that the upper bound in this theorem relies on a bound on the integral of the hyperbolic Poisson kernel over geodesic spheres.
+The latter result is outlined in Appendix \ref{Hayden}.\\

 \textbf{Acknowledgments}.
 LFDC thanks Mark Stern for numerous discussions related to the contents of this paper.
 AKT thanks Thalia Jeffres and Xiaolong Li for the invitation to present these results at a Special Session in the AMS 2025 Spring Central Sectional Meeting.